-In July 2020, the Texas Attorney General's Office ruled that HHSC must identify the facilities that had been impacted by COVID-19, and HHSC began posting the data on its website.
+In July, 2020, the Texas Attorney General's Office ruled that HHSC must identify the facilities that had been impacted by COVID-19, and the agency began posting the data on its website.
 Separate Attorney General rulings, however, allowed local health authorities to withhold such information from the public under Section 81.046 of the Texas Health and Safety Code.

 S.B.
-930 clarifies that, unless made confidential under other law, the name or location of a nursing home or similar facility in which residents have been diagnosed with a communicable disease and the number of residents diagnosed is not confidential and is subject to disclosure by state agencies or local health authorities under the Texas Public Information Act.
+930 would clarify that, unless made confidential under other law, the name or location of a nursing home or similar facility in which residents have been diagnosed with a communicable disease and the number of residents diagnosed is not confidential and is subject to disclosure under the Texas Public Information Act.

-S.B.
+As proposed, S.B.
 930 amends current law relating to the disclosure of certain information regarding the occurrence of communicable diseases in residential facilities.